 In addition to making toy hand puppets, Child Guidance also made soft rubber finger puppets during the1970's.
 These are among my most favourite Muppet collectables.
 The Count finger puppet (not shown) and Herry Monster - the light blue one - are the most difficult characters to find in this collection.
 That being said, Herry tends to show up more often than the Count.
 The Count finger puppet is super rare and very hard to find in any condition.
 The Count for this set is holding the numbers 1, 2, 3 (not to be mistaken for the 1980s Applause finger puppet of the Count which has one arm raised up and no numbers!).
 Sherlock Hemlock (the detective) and the Lefty the Salesman (with black hat) were added to the series in 1974.
 These two are often missing their hats and can be difficult to find, but not as difficult as Herry and the Count which were added later in 1978.

 There are a number of variations for most of these puppets, such as colour of plastic used, paint colour, and even a moulding variation that makes differences in size.
-Ernie and Bert are also available with rooted hair (as shown above) or with fake fur hair which is less common.
-There is also a wide variation of packaging for this series, especially if the international packaging for this series is taken into consideration.
-As with the larger hand puppets, Vicma produced variations of these finger puppets in Spain and other markets.
+Ernie and Bert are available with rooted hair (as shown above), with fake fur hair or with sculpted hair.
+The last two variations are less common.
+There is also a wide variety of packaging for this series, especially if the international packaging is taken into consideration.
+As with the larger hand puppets, Vicma produced variations of these finger puppets in Spain and other markets, however Herry and the Count seem to only have been available in North America.
 In Mexico, the toy company Lily Ledy produced Ernie, Bert, Cookie Monster and Oscar, as well as Abelardo (an orange crocodile) and Paco (a green parrot) from "Plaza Sesemo" as finger puppets for this collection.

 These are the smaller bean bag sized plush toys of Oscar and Cookie Monster by Knickerbocker.
 Big Bird was also made for this series.